Description of Content

 James W. Sayer, Ballarat District, Victoria, Australia

 Halley worked on the publication while he was living in Ballarat in 1870, while the first part of the volume was published in 1871.
-Sayer is known to have been living at Dunolly, in the Ballarat district, in the same period.
-H Webster October 2011)
+Sayer is known to have been living at Dunnolly, in the Ballarat district, in 1866.

 Type of item

 268 mm (Width), 372 mm (Height)